Jonathan Toews: Dynasty years (2010–2017)

 On July 9, 2014, the Blackhawks announced that Toews, along with teammate Patrick Kane, had signed an eight-year extension with the Blackhawks at an average annual salary of $10.5 million.
 The contract came into effect on July 1, 2015, for the 2015–16 season.
-During game 7 of the 2015 Western Conference finals on May 30, 2015, Toews scored the game's first two goals en route to a 5–3 victory over the Anaheim Ducks and 4–3 series victory.
-In the Final, Toews led the Blackhawks to their third Stanley Cup championship in six seasons after the team's game 6 victory over the Tampa Bay Lightning, 2–0 for a 4–2 series win.
+During game seven of the 2015 Western Conference final on May 30, 2015, Toews scored the game's first two goals en route to a 5–3 victory over the Anaheim Ducks and 4–3 series victory.
+In the Final, Toews led the Blackhawks to their third Stanley Cup championship in six seasons after the team's game six victory over the Tampa Bay Lightning, 2–0 for a 4–2 series win.
 On June 24, Toews was named the recipient of the Mark Messier Leadership Award, awarded to the individual "in recognition of his commitment and service to charities in his community," as well as exemplifying a superior leadership ability in hockey, beating-out fellow finalists Ryan Getzlaf and Andrew Ladd.
 Toews also won an ESPY Award for 'Best NHL Player' in 2015.
 Electronic Arts selected Toews to appear on the cover of NHL 16.

 Toews was selected to play in the 2016 All-Star Game, but missed the game on account of illness.
 He was suspended for one game per NHL rules for not attending the All-Star game.

 On November 23, 2016, Toews suffered a back injury in a 2–1 loss against the San Jose Sharks that forced him to miss nine games.
 He was voted into the 2017 National Hockey League All-Star Game.